 Pursuant to Article 15 of the Regulation, Member States have to cooperate in a spirit of solidarity in order to prevent or manage crises.
 Where they have the technical ability, Member States have to offer each other assistance by means of regional measures (with Member States within their region) and bilateral measures (with Member States to which they are directly connected but do not belong to the same region).
-Such regional and bilateral measures must be described in the RPP in accordance with Articles 12 and 15 of the Regulation and point 3(2)(b) of the Annex thereto, as well as the national measures necessary to implement them pursuant Article 11(1)(j) of the Regulation.
+Such regional and bilateral measures must

-&lt;sup>3 Expected Energy Not-Served (EENS) as defined in Article 2(1)(e) of the methodology for identifying regional electricity crisis scenarios established in accordance with Article 5 of the Regulation.
+Expected Energy Not-Served (EENS) as defined in Article 2(1)(e) of the methodology for identifying regional electricity crisis scenarios established in accordance with Article 5 of the Regulation.

-&lt;sup>4 Loss of Load Expectation (LOLE) as defined in Article 2(1)(g) of the methodology for identifying regional electricity crisis scenarios established in accordance with Article 5 of the Regulation.
+Loss of Load Expectation (LOLE) as defined in Article 2(1)(g) of the methodology for identifying regional electricity crisis scenarios established in accordance with Article 5 of the Regulation.

-&lt;sup>5 Computer Security Incident Response Team
+5 Computer Security Incident Response Team

-&lt;sup>6 Computer Emergency Response Team
+6 Computer Emergency Response Team